Sardine Fish Full Details, Evolution, Anatomy, Habitat

 Overfishing reduces sardine abundance, disrupting the ecosystem and leading to a decline in their numbers.
 Pollution can also affect sardines by contaminating their food sources and habitat.
 To cope with these threats, sardines form large schools for protection, use their speed and agility to evade predators, and migrate to areas with more abundant resources.
 Conservation efforts, such as sustainable fishing practices and habitat protection, are critical to ensuring the long-term survival of these important fish species.

-Also Read: Krill Full Details, Evolution, Anatomy, Habitat
+Also Read: Cheetah Full Details, Evolution, Anatomy, Habitat

 Sardine Fish Relationship with Humans